Jiaoyang-Li/CBSH2/readme.md

  The main goal is to improve heuristics for Conflict-Based Search by reasoning about pairwise dependencies between agents.
 Currently, the code is tested on Windows 10 Pro only.

+## License
+ CBSH2 is released under USC – Research License.
+See license.md for further details.

 ## Reference
  J. Li, A. Felner, E. Boyarski, H. Ma and S. Koenig.
 Improved Heuristics for Multi-Agent Path Finding with Conflict-Based Search.
 In Proceedings of the International Joint Conference on Artificial Intelligence (IJCAI), (in print), 2019.